 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Structural movement
+Structural Movement

-Repair category 1
+Repair Category 1

-Notes The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
+Notes The property has been affected by previous movement with areas of flooring noted to run off-level.
+Wthin the limitations of the inspection there was no evidence to suggest that this is ongoing.